 The Grilled Cheese Factory

-As we entered The Grilled Cheese Factory in the Lower Marais, our heads turned immediately to the open kitchen just to right of the door.
-There, two chefs grilled large triangular sandwiches on a trio of skillets.
+As we entered The Grilled Cheese Factory in the Lower Marais, our heads turned immediately to the open kitchen just to the right of the door.
+There, two chefs were grilling large triangular sandwiches on a trio of skillets.
 The diagonally sliced sandwiches were lying face down in their respective pans.

 The Grilled Cheese Factory has two locations in Paris.
 We ate at the one located at 9 Rue Jacques Cœur, 75004 Paris, France.

 Frenchie To Go

 Frenchie To Go grills a thin hot dog and places it on a massive hot dog bun stylishly dressed (in Parisian style, of course) with swirled yellow mustard.
 After tasting the slightly smoky, beefy grilled dog, Daryl swore that the restaurant must be importing their links from New York, but we later found out that the hot dogs are actually made in-house.

-One of the more affordable restaurants in Paris, Frenchie To Go also makes a killer Reuben as well as other staples like the Pulled Pork and Lobster Roll sandwiches.
-They also serve killer Non-American specials including creamy burrata with whole and shaved white asparagus, strawberries and black olives.
+One of the more affordable restaurants in Paris, Frenchie To Go makes a drool-worthy Reuben as well as other staples like Pulled Pork and Lobster Roll sandwiches.
+They also serve worthy Non-American specials including creamy burrata with whole and shaved white asparagus, strawberries and black olives.

 Frenchie to Go is located at 9 Rue du Nil, 75002 Paris, France.

 The moist and juicy meat contains a perfect red smoke ring like we would expect in America, but the rub, dotted with whole peppercorns, was unmistakably French.
-The French will never just plop food on a plate, and the barbecue was plated next to a pool of sauce much like a steak in a fine restaurant.
+The French will never just plop food on a plate, and the barbecued meat was plated next to a pool of sauce much like a steak in a fine restaurant.
 Even on the cheap, dining in Paris is always a special event.

 The Beast has three locations in Paris.
 We ate at the original one located at 27 Rue Meslay, 75003 Paris, France.

-This hole-in-the-wall serves a fine blue cheese burger made with Blue d’Auverne and a goat cheese burger with St, Maure de Touraine.
+This hole-in-the-wall serves a fine blue cheeseburger made with Blue d’Auverne and a goat cheeseburger with St, Maure de Touraine.
 Plus, the fries served with our burgers were perfectly crisp.
 Is there a more perfect quick meal than hamburgers for four Americans dining in Paris?
 Maybe.
 Maybe not.

 We view a restaurant like Le Ruisseau as a bridge between the large burgers we would eat in a fine restaurant and the kind of burgers that are served at Shake Shack, our favorite American fast food joint.

 Le Ruisseau is located right near the Pompidou, making it an excellent spot to eat after checking out some of Paris’ best modern art.

 Le Ruisseau has two locations in Paris.
 We ate at the one located at 22 Rue Rambuteau, 75003 Paris, France.